villeristi/vue.js-advanced-starter-template/README.md

 Runs the webpack module-bundler with production-settings (compress etc.) and builds the project to `/build` directory.

 ## Demo
-Navigate to [https://vue-starter.ville.io/](https://vue-starter.ville.io/) and see the awesomeness IRL :bowtie:
+Navigate to [https://advanced-vue-starter.ville.io/](https://advanced-vue-starter.ville.io/) and see the awesomeness IRL :bowtie:

+## Todo:
+- [ ] Make HMR actually work...
+- [ ] Testing